-City Journals serving Salt Lake County:
+City Journals serving Davis and Salt Lake Counties:

 Draper is located south of Salt Lake City, along the Wasatch Front.
 Established in 1854, it now has a population of over 46,000, with nearly 80% of its residents under the age of 45.
 Alpine School District, Canyons School District, and Jordan School District all serve the Draper community.

 Holladay was established as a city at the end of 1999, but had settlements as early as 1847.
 It is the oldest continuously inhabited settlement in Utah, and lies just south of Sugar House, along the eastern bench of the Salt Lake Valley.
 The population is over 26,000, and the average age in the area is 37.
 Granite School District serves the City of Holladay, with 5 elementary schools, 2 junior high schools, and 3 high schools.